ytoyama/ttic-report/notes.md

 It was much larger than we thought.
 And, we could see great views of the Michigan lake and Chicago city.
-It also has its own restaurant and grocerry store, which were convenient when we don't want to go outside at cold night.
+It also has its own restaurant and grocerry store, which were convenient when we do not want to go outside at cold night.

 There was a supermarket named Whole Foods near our apartment.
 It was a little more expensive than other ones but sold healthy and organic